ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 # How to Seurat:

-What is seurat?
+What is Seurat?
 Read the introduction here: https://developers.google.com/vr/discover/seurat In short it can capture a high-quality scene and make it run on a mobile device.
 The catch only a predefined area looks sharp and correct.
 In this experience it is a 2x3 meter box between the wooden gate and the stone bridge.
-This means if you try to cross the bridge you will see blue areas and distorted meshes.
-This is the limitation of this technique but the are can be made bigger.
+This means if you try to cross the bridge you will see holes in the textures and distorted meshes.
+This is the limitation of this technique but the area can be made bigger.
 I am not sure how big the area can get I will try that later for now enjoy the limited area between bridge and wooden gate. ;)
-Here you can learn how to capture your high quality scenes: https://www.reddit.com/r/daydream/comments/8vsdnx/have_give_google_seurat_tool_a_try_using_unity/.
+Here you can learn how to capture a high quality scene: https://www.reddit.com/r/daydream/comments/8vsdnx/have_give_google_seurat_tool_a_try_using_unity/.
 Please watch this video if you are interested in how the scene was captured.

 <a href="https://youtu.be/CpZ94YDufqk"><img src="https://user-images.githubusercontent.com/12700187/42789551-2fcdf678-8966-11e8-9f7d-95efef814bc2.png" width="448"></a>

 You will need to download this project (https://github.com/ddiakopoulos/seurat/releases) for the pipeline to transform the captured data.
-See the reddit post for more details
+See the reddit post for more details.
 Here you can learn how to bring the captured scene in your unity project: https://github.com/googlevr/seurat-unity-plugin

 # Trouble Shooting:

-Loosing tracking is a problem you will experience when the room is not tracked completely and you moved your head to fast.
-Try to make slow movements and hold your head still for the first few seconds until ARCore has detected the surrounding.
+If you loose tracking and the virtual and real world movement doesn't line up correctly press the touchped on your GearVR controller or the touchped on the side of your GearVR to realign the view.
+If using the daydream versions there is no convenient solution yet and you need to restart the whole app I am working on a solution to make it easier or automatic.
+If you move slowly you can also avoid the the missalinement issue on Daydream devices.

-If the positional tracking does not work, please make sure you installed the right ARCore App (ARCore 1.2).
+If the positional tracking does not work, please make sure you installed the right ARCore App (ARCore 1.2 or higher).

 Sometimes the ARCore App seems to crash in the background stoping the positional tracking from working (in my case even the regular Camera freezes) restart the phone to fix this issue.

 If you experience very low frames and bad jittering please restart the phone and try again sometimes the phone does things in the background that hurt performance.
 The app should run smoothly at 60fps.

 Everything here was tested on the S7 if you have problems getting it to work please open a new issue and let me know.

-Overheating on the S7 might be an issue.
-Sticking a wet tissue to the back of the phone is an effective, cheap and simple solution.

 # Credit: